luminous558/Palmora-Group-HR-Analysis-PROJECT-/README.md

 ### 🔹 2. **Performance Ratings by Gender**

-Bias patterns: On average, male employees receive higher performance ratings, particularly in Region A.
+Bias patterns: On average, male employees receive higher performance ratings, particularly in Kaduna.

-Rating disparity: A higher proportion of males fall into the top performance band (e.g., 4–5), which directly affects bonus allocation and promotion eligibility.
+Rating disparity: A higher proportion of males fall into the top performance band (4–5), which directly affects bonus allocation and promotion eligibility.

 ### 🔹 3. **Salary Structure & Gender Pay Gap**

-Pay gap exists: Across all departments, male employees earn on average 10–25% more than their female counterparts.
+Pay gap exists: Across all departments, male employees earn on average 10–15% more than their female counterparts.

 Most affected areas:

-Region A and Region B show the widest pay gaps.
+Kaduna and Lagos show the widest pay gaps.

-Engineering, Finance, and Production departments have the most pronounced disparities.
+Accounting, Legal, and Production Management have the most pronounced disparities.

 ### 🔹 4. **Minimum Salary Compliance**

-Non-compliance risk: A significant portion of the workforce (e.g., 18%) earns below $90,000, particularly in Production and Support Services.
+Non-compliance risk: A significant portion of the workforce (e.g., 18%) earns below $90,000 particularly in Production and Legal Service.

-Salary bands: Most employees fall into the $70,000–$80,000 range, with very few in higher bands.
+Salary bands: Most employees fall into the Above $90,000 range, with higher bands.

 ### 🔹 5. **Bonus Allocation & Total Compensation**